+It’s important you know how to make travel look good on your CV.
 Many people, especially those on a competitive career path, are very hesitant about taking some time off to travel the world.

 There is no right time to travel, which is why you should do it RIGHT NOW.

-Here are some tips on how to travel and still make it look good on your resume…
+Won’t it look bad on my CV – having a whole year just blank?
+Here are some tips on how to travel and still make it look good on your resume.

-Volunteer Or Work
+Volunteer or Work

 Besides, there are so many types of volunteer work that you might actually find something which will be directly related to the skills needed in your job.